BlankTuber/EasterEggHunt2025/README.md

 The forest canopy parted to reveal an ancient arcade game shimmering in the air—a glowing orb bouncing across a magical field, requiring precise timing and reflexes to control.

 "Master this ancient game of Pong," the voice instructed.
-"The patterns of its movement conceal the first clue to your path."

-As the Navigator played, he noticed how the rhythmic bouncing of the orb seemed to map coordinates in the stars above.
-Each successful return revealed another constellation in the night sky.

 *[Challenge: Pong game for the Navigator]*